Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 How can I reduce the tax bill for my glamping business?

-Paying taxes as a small business can be stressful, but thankfully there are ways to manage the amount of tax you need to pay.
+Paying taxes as a small business can be stressful, but thankfully there are ways to manage the amount of tax you need to pay, such as claiming capital allowances and expenses.

 Capital allowances

 Capital allowances can help reduce the tax you need to pay if you’ve purchased assets for your business, but this depends on what sort of asset you buy.
-The rules around capital allowances for the glamping industry depend on what sort of glamping pods you provide.
+The rules around capital allowances for the glamping industry will also depend on what sort of glamping pods you provide!

-If your glamping pod is not fixed to the ground, meaning you could move it if you wanted, you may be able to claim for plant and machinery capital allowances under the annual investment allowance (AIA).
+For example, if your glamping pod is not fixed to the ground (so you could move it if you wanted), you may be able to claim for plant and machinery capital allowances under the annual investment allowance (AIA).
 Glamping pods that qualify are usually more basic, and not substantial enough to be classed as a building.

 More well-equipped glamping pods that are fixed to the ground and are viable to live in (for example, because they have a fitted bathroom, kitchen, living room and bedroom) are more likely to be classed as buildings, and therefore not eligible for capital allowances.